rusdy-cyber/great-sage/README.md

 * Modules(included): Colorama, BeautifulSoup

 ### Description:
-**D-TECT** is an All-In-One Tool for Penetration Testing.
-This is specially programmed for Penetration Testers and Security Researchers to make their job easier, instead of launching different tools for performing different task. **D-TECT** provides multiple features and detection features which gather target information and finds different flaws in it.
+**great-sage** is an All-In-One Tool for Penetration Testing.
+This is specially programmed for Penetration Testers and Security Researchers to make their job easier, instead of launching different tools for performing different task. **great-sage** provides multiple features and detection features which gather target information and finds different flaws in it.

 ### Features:
 * Sub-domain Scanning